 As a blogger, writing clearly with engaging content and making it error-free, no doubt, plays a vital role.
 Some people I know come to me to get their works to get it checked.
 But I have to say, even with all that, I make mistakes when I write posts on this blog – Madman’s Journey.

 Just small mistakes, but they count.
 When one usually types over 70 words per minute, they are bound to make a couple of errors here and there.
 It does seem funny to me when I look at those errors, but it is my writing.
-So to take care of these teeny-tiny mistakes, I would recommend using Grammarly.
+So to take care of these teeny-tiny mistakes, I recommend using Grammarly.

-If not the premium paid version of it, at least the free version of Grammarly they offer.
+At least the free version of Grammarly they offer.

 Why not use Grammarly?

 Whatever you are writing on, it has a message.
 It is all about delivering that message to your audience and nothing.
 The clearer your message is, the better writer you are.
-If people have trouble understanding what you tried conveying, it is a nuisance for people to take time and follow you.
+When people have trouble understanding what you tried conveying, it is a nuisance for people to take time and follow you.

 It’s a simple tool to help you overcome these small yet essential details of your writing.
 Why not make use of it?